- Fitness to Practise *New*

 - The registration of pharmacist is governed by the Pharmacist Registration Act.

-- Being a registered pharmacist you are obligated to abide by the laws that govern pharmacy practice, demonstrate good ethical and professional responsibilities towards the care of your patients.
+- Being a registered pharmacist you are obligated to abide by the laws that govern pharmacy practice, demonstrate good ethical and professional responsibilities (by adhering to the Code of Ethics) towards the care of your patients.

 5. What are the pre-requisites for admission into Pharmacy?

-- Very good passes in Chemistry (H2) and in either Biology (H2) or Physics (H2) or Mathematics (H2) taken at the GCE ‘A’ Level Examinations or equivalent examinations.
+- Very good passes in Chemistry (H2) and in either Biology (H2) or Physics (H2) or Mathematics (H2) or Further Mathematics (H2) taken at the GCE ‘A’ Level Examinations or equivalent examinations.

-- For information on the Indicative Grade Profile and Course Places for Pharmacy Programme (Direct Admission), please go to http://www.nus.edu.sg/oam/gradeprofile/sprogramme-igp.html.
+- For information on the Indicative Grade Profile and Course Places for Pharmacy Programme (Direct Admission) in academic year 2017/18, please go to http://www.nus.edu.sg/oam/gradeprofile/sprogramme-igp.html.

-- For further information, please go to http://www.nus.edu.sg/oam/index.html and read the relevant application procedures for respective groups of applicants.
+- For further information on application, please go to http://www.nus.edu.sg/oam/index.html and read the relevant application procedures for respective groups of applicants.

 6. Is it possible to enter the Pharmacy program without A-level Biology?